theoskille/hyperbolic-model-registry/README.md

 - Single data fetching point prevents waterfalls
 - Kept data fetching + state management bundled together (they're tightly coupled here)

+I really like that pattern I used for creating the useModels hook.
+It's modular, extensible, and creates a singular source of truth for state.
+Components can hook into whatever resources they need.

+I'd like to highlight `useModels.tsx` file for my approach to resuable component logic and data fetching.

+NOTE: As an application grows I would consider adding some sort of global state management system like Redux.
+Something I have experience with.

 ### Why SQLite3?

 Chose SQLite3 (via better-sqlite3) because it's: